Dokploy/cli/readme.md

 $ dokploy [COMMAND] --help
 ```

+## Contributing

+If you want to contribute to Dokploy CLI, please check out our [Contributing Guide](https://github.com/Dokploy/cli/blob/main/CONTRIBUTING.md).

 ## Support

 If you encounter any issues or have any questions, please [open an issue](https://github.com/yourusername/dokploy/issues) in our GitHub repository.